david-loeb/montessori-rct/README.md

 There are three options for completing this setup:

-### Option 1: RStudio approach
+### Option 1: RStudio

 - Double click the "montessori-rct.Rproj" file.
 This will open the project in RStudio and automatically begin the process of setting up renv.
-- Then run the "setup.R" either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
+- Then run the "setup.R" script either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
 This will install the packages and create the folders.

-### Option 2: VS Code / Positron approach
+### Option 2: VS Code / Positron

 - Open the project folder from within VS Code or Positron.
 This will automatically begin the process of setting up renv.
-- Then run the "setup.R" either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
+- Then run the "setup.R" script either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
 This will install the packages and create the folders.

 ### Option 3: Manual renv setup

 - Open the "setup.R" script.
 - Uncomment the call to `setwd()`, insert the file path the project folder on your computer, and run.
+- Uncomment and run the next line of code; it checks to see if you have the {renv} package installed on your computer and, if not, installs it.
+(This is the only system-wide package installation required.)
 - Uncomment `renv::activate()` and run.
 - Restart your R session.
 - Run the rest of the "setup.R" script.